SoftcodingForYou/NeuriGUI/README.md

 ### Installing and running

-The GUI can be run directly from an IDE by calling the `Run()` function found in "./neurigui/neuri_gui.py".
+The GUI can be run directly from an IDE by calling the `Run()` function found in "./neuri/gui.py".
 You can also **install it as a Python module** pointing pip to the root folder of the project (NeuriGUI): `pip install ./path/to/NeuriGUI`.
 This will install the module found in "NeuriGUI/dist".
 You can then run the GUI from your own scripts such as:
 ```
-import neurigui.neuri_gui as ng
+import neuri.gui as ng
 ng.Run()
 ```